 Copper rivets can also be highly decorative, so they can be used in applications in which a finished appearance matters.
 That’s why they are popular for uses such as making shoes, belts, and saddles.

 Of course, copper is also a good conductor of heat and electricity.
 That’s why they can be valuable in manufacturing electronics or other applications in which you want high conductivity with little corrosion.

 What to Consider After You Decide to Use Copper Rivets

 When choosing the right rivets for the job, keep in mind these three specific things your copper rivets must do:

 1. Consciously Clinch Materials

-2. Calculate Your Job
+2. Meet the Demands of Your Job

 3. Avoid Galvanic Corrosion

-When using copper rivets, specifically, make sure to avoid installing them with a metal like aluminium, which could cause a galvanic response.
-Opt, instead, for metals like stainless steel, brass, and of course, copper.
-Other preventive options include adding a corrosion inhibitor to the application or applying coatings to both materials.
-It’s important to note that if you opt to apply a coating, the one on the cathode is the most important and must be of a high quality.
+Another strategy to prevent galvanic corrosion is to add a corrosion inhibitor to the application or applying coatings to both materials.
+If you do opt to apply an anti-corrosion coating, the application to the cathode is the most important and must be of high quality.